 - This project is similar to other pavement repair projects we have done along I-5 in Kent and Seattle.

-In summer 2014, crews will replace hundreds of concrete panels and grind out cracks and bumps on I-5 between Northeast 117th Street near Northgate and SR 104 in Mountlake Terrace.
+In summer 2014, crews will replace 277 concrete panels and grind out cracks and bumps on I-5 between Northeast 117th Street near Northgate and SR 104 in Mountlake Terrace.
 The work will help extend the life of the road and improve driver safety.

 This project is similar to concrete grinding and replacement work WSDOT has performed on I-5 in Kent, Seattle near the Ship Canal Bridge, and I-405 near Bellevue.

 repairing concrete panels from Northeast 117th Street to SR 104?